 Bits: 4 3 7 12

-Figure 9-x Control Information subfield format in a P2P BSR Control subfield
+Figure 9-x Control Information subfield format in a MRR Control subfield

-The TID subfield indicates the TID whose medium time is requested.
+The TID subfield indicates the TID for which medium resource is requested.

-The Bandwidth subfield as defined in Table 9-y (Bandwidth subfield encoding) indicates the maximal bandwidth of the P2P link that corresponds to the link on which the P2P BSR Control subfield is transmitted.
+The Bandwidth subfield is defined in Table 9-y (Bandwidth subfield encoding) and indicates the maximum bandwidth for which the medium resource is requested.

-The Medium Time subfield indicates the required medium time in unit of 256 microseconds, requested for TXOP sharing on the link on which the MRR Control subfield is transmitted based on the bandwidth specified in the Bandwidth subfield.The total requested medium time for TXOP sharing is the product of the medium time and the maximum bandwidth.
+The Medium Time subfield indicates the medium time, in units of 256 microseconds, requested for TXOP sharing on the link on which the MRR Control subfield is transmitted based on the bandwidth specified in the Bandwidth subfield.The total requested medium resource for TXOP sharing is the product of the medium time (in microseconds) and the maximum bandwidth (in MHz).

 Table 9-y — Bandwidth subfield encoding